What to do with an old or expired credit card

 What to do with expired debit and credit cards

-Disposing metal credit cards
+Disposing of metal credit cards

-If you don’t want to mail your card in and you live near a branch, you may also be able to drop your credit card off for disposal.
+If you don’t want to mail your card and you live near a bank branch, you may also be able to drop your credit card off for disposal.
 Local bank branches may not destroy metal credit cards themselves, but they will know where to send them.

 Join the world of expired card hobbyists

 According to the group rules, older cards are generally worth more money, as are cards in excellent condition that have never been signed.
-Rare credit cards are also worth more in general, and especially if they feature a celebrity or have something special about them.
+Rare credit cards are also worth more in general, especially if they feature a celebrity or have something special about them.

 How to find old credit card accounts